Heather Metzger always knew her father wouldn't die an old man. He drank too much, did too many drugs, drove too often under the influence.

 The next day, she called area schools and offered her services.
 Last fall, after three years of giving talks in schools, Metzger began to volunteer for MADD.

-Her efforts with MADD attracted local and national attention.
+Her volunteer efforts with MADD and other groups attracted attention.

 This fall, she won the Howard County "Service to Youth" $H Volunteer of the Year Award.
 Last month, she won a regional contest sponsored by Betty Crocker; $1,000 will be given to the state chapter of MADD in her honor.
 Also last month, the Heart of America Foundation, a Washington-based group that promotes voluntarism, asked her to be one of 15 ambassadors nationwide.